xleonard1/xleonard1/README.md

 ✌🏾My name is Xavier D. Leonard Jr

 🧠 I am a results-driven, Front-End Software engineer, currently working full time at Ware2go,building supply chain and logistics web applications.
 On a day to day basis, I use Typescript, React, and Material UI.
-On a quartely basis, I use Kotlin to help out with some backend work, creating endpoints, and migrations.
+On a quarterly basis, I use Kotlin to help out with some backend work, creating endpoints, and migrations.

 ✊🏾 I am passionate about knowledge, access to knowledge, and sharing knowledge.
 I am a firm believer that not everyone knows everything, but everyone does know something.
 I am to diversify that knoweldge.